Alireza29675/d0/README.md

 ### D0.prototype.distanceToOrigin()

-Calculate euclidean distance between this point and origin point.
+Calculate euclidean distance between this point and the origin.

 **Syntax:**
 ```javascript